Alvarosmb/Excludon-Finder/README.md

       * Asses the value of split ratio (OPTIONAL).
 Default value: 10

 ## Examples
-In the folder ExampleFiles, the following Use the following to obtain output files from the example:input files are provided as an example:
+In the folder ExampleFiles, input files from _Autographa Californica nucleopolyhedrovirus_ (ACMNPV), from Baculoviridae family, are provided.
+This organism was chosen as an exemplar due to its relatively small genome size and therefore, the low computational complexity required for annotating non-contiguous operons.
+SPLIT RATIO [-r option ] must be set at 25 to detect a non-contiguous operon

-### Expected output files:
+#### Expected output files:
 ***{Sample}NonContiguousOperons.csv***      -Non-contiguous operon predictions file
 ***{Sample}Overlapping_3UTRs.csv***         -3'UTRs predictions file
 ***{Sample}Overlapping_5UTRs.csv***         -5' UTRs predictions file
-***{Sample}Operons.bed***                   -Genomic regions file for operons visualization